peterdri/ece-communications-labs/_ece450/lab1/impulse-rrc-shaping.md

   ![impulses-rrc-blank-flowgraph.png](figures/impulses-rrc-blank-flowgraph.png)
   __*Blank RRC pulse shaping flowgraph*__

-- The receiver chain is unchanged from the LPF version.

 - The tranmitter chain is now pulse shaping with a *Root Raised Cosine Filter* block.
   - The filter is of type "Float->Float (Interpolating)".
   - The filter roll-off factor ($$\alpha$$) indirectly specifies the bandwidth of the filter.
 Set $$\alpha=0.35$$.